RMD, Mimi Fawaz to host Glo Caf Awards - Nigeria Today

 Mimi Fawaz and Richard Mofe-Damijo will complement the glamorous event known as the Oscars of African football and scheduled for the night on 5th January, 2017 at the International Conference Centre, Abuja.

-The post RMD, Mimi Fawaz to host Glo Caf Awards appeared first on Vanguard News.
+The post RMD, Mimi Fawaz to host Glo Caf Awards appeared first on The Nation Nigeria.

 Follow us on twitter @NigeriaTodayNG